sabre-io/sabre.io/source/vobject/usage_2.md

 ---

 These are the usage instructions for the 2.x version of the vobject library.
 This version is now outdated.
-Check out the [3.x usage instructions][1] if you are starting a new project, or read the [migration document][2] if you're upgrading from 2.x to 3.x.
+Check the sidebar for more up-to-date docs if you are starting a new project, or read the [migration document][2] if you're upgrading from 2.x to 3.x.